 Author and practicing eye surgeon, Dr. Bekendam is happily married and the proud father of two boys.
 Proceeds from his writing go to help fund his activities in developing countries as he works to bring cataract surgery to the needlessly blind.
 Prime of Life is his debut novel.

-Micha Boyett is a poet, wife, and stay-at-home mom with a Masters of Fine Arts in Poetry degree from Syracuse University.
-She studies the Benedictine monastic rule and writes for growing digital and print audiences.
+Micha Boyett is a blogger, wife, and mom with a Masters of Fine Arts in Poetry degree from Syracuse University.
+A former youth minister, she's passionate about monasticism and ancient Christian spiritual practices and how they inform the contemporary life of faith.
 Boyett and her husband live in San Francisco with their two boys.

 Dee Brestin is the author of The Friendships of Women, which has sold more than 1 million copies and Falling in Love with Jesus (with Kathy Troccoli), which has sold more than 400,000 copies.
 She is also a Bible teacher, writer, and speaker with a blog and a weekly Bible study that is one of the most active on the internet.
 She has also published over 20 Bible studies.
 A frequent guest on Moody Radio and Focus on the Family, she also speaks annually at many large women's conferences.
 Dee resides with her family in Kearney, Nebraska.

 H. Jackson Brown Jr.'s publications are universal in appeal with more than 30 million copies in print.
 Available in thirty-five languages, his books inspire and enchant readers throughout the world.
 He lives in Nashville, Tennessee.